MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ms.reviewer: mwahl
 ---

-# Manage the relationship to user accounts in applications that did not match to users in Microsoft Entra ID
+# Manage mappings and user accounts in applications that did not match to users in Microsoft Entra ID

-When integrating an existing application with Microsoft Entra ID, for provisioning or single-sign on (SSO), there may be users in the application's data store that do not correspond to users in Microsoft Entra ID, or that did not match.
+When you are integrating an existing application with Microsoft Entra ID, for provisioning or single-sign on (SSO), you may determine there are users in the application's data store that do not correspond to users in Microsoft Entra ID, or that did not match to any users in Microsoft Entra ID.

 The Microsoft Entra provisioning service relies upon configurable matching rules to determine whether a user in Microsoft Entra ID corresponds to a user in the application, searching the application for a user with the matching property from a Microsoft Entra ID user.
 For example, suppose the matching rule is to compare a Microsoft Entra ID user's `userPrincipalName` attribute with an application's `userName` property.
 When a user in Microsoft Entra ID with a `userPrincipalName` value of `alice.smith@contoso.com` is assigned to an application's role,  Microsoft Entra provisioning service will first perform a search of the application using a query such as `userName eq "alice.smith@contoso.com"`.
 If the application search indicates no users match, then Microsoft Entra provisioning service will create a new user.